AnozieChibuike/docufy/README.md

-# Docufy: Automated README Generation with Gemini Pro
+# Docufy: AI-Powered README Generator

+## Description

-Docufy is a command-line tool designed to automatically generate comprehensive README files for your software projects using the power of Google's Gemini Pro model.
-It analyzes your project's source code and creates a well-structured README, saving you time and effort in documenting your work.
+Docufy is a command-line tool that leverages the power of the Gemini Pro model to automatically generate comprehensive README files for your software projects.
+By analyzing your project's file structure and code, Docufy intelligently creates a well-structured README, including a project description, installation instructions, usage examples, features overview, and file structure summary.
+It also supports excluding specific files and directories, and specifying file extensions to include.

 ## Installation